 - Do not climb out right away.
 Kick into a horizontal position and try to slide onto solid ice.

 - When out of the water, roll away and do not stand until you put several body lengths between you and the broken ice.

-- Call 911 right away and do not walk up to the break.
+- Call emergency medical services right away and do not walk up to the break.

 - Use a reaching aid, such as a rope.
 If possible, form a human chain, each person holding onto the heels of the next person.

 - If you have to go onto the ice, distribute weight by lying flat over a wide area.
 Try to use another reaching aid to close the distance between you and the break in the ice.

 - Always wear protective equipment.
 This includes helmets, pads, hockey pants, gloves, athletic supporter or cup, and neck protector.

 - Make sure everything fits you properly and that it is in good condition.